 While students have the option to major in general Computer Software and Applications, they can also specialize in areas, such as Web Page, Digital/Multimedia and Information Resources Design, Data Modeling and Warehousing and Database Administration, Computer Graphics, and Virtual Environments and Simulation Modeling.

-Computer Software & Applications was the 92nd most popular major in the 2017-2018 school year.
-Colleges in the United States reported awarding 11,900 degrees in this year alone.
-This represents a 4.8% increase in computer software degrees awarded over the prior year's total of 11,332.
+Computer Software & Applications was the 84th most popular major in the 2020-2021 school year.
+Colleges in the United States reported awarding 14,336 degrees in this year alone.
+This is a difference of 1,156 over the prior year, a growth of 8.1%.

 A strong background in computer programming is necessary for a career in Computer Software and Applications.
 Professionals must be familiar with codes and up to date on tools and computer languages.
 Analytical and problem-solving skills along with creativity are necessary when developing new software.
 Successful professionals also pay close attention to detail and have strong communication and customer service skills.

 A career in Computer Software and Applications is a full time job.
 Professionals often work over 40 hours a week during the testing and development phases of projects.
 Most professionals work in an office setting.

 Internships and summer jobs in this field are suggested because they will give students exposure to computer programming and give them hands-on experience working with software and applications.

 New students will need to have completed high school or a GED program and each school will have their own minimum GPA and SAT/ACT test requirements.
 In addition to these basic computer software and applications program qualifications, to serve in some computer software careers, special certification may be required outside of your degree.